 Joining a club is relatively simple.
 You request to join the club in question and if it's accepted, you can then access that club's features and posts.
 Working with LFG is a little more complicated and could be covered in a future article/review.
 However, the basic premise is you put out a post to say you want help with something or just to meet up and chat in the context of the game and if anyone's interested, a notification will appear letting you know as such.
 Interacting with this notification will allow you to "gather your party" which I believe invites everyone who's interested (or rather who you've confirmed as being allowed to participate) into a single party.
 This was a very rapid turn of events in my case, as within 5 minutes one person had expressed interest and joined up with me and within 15 we were in campaign tackling the prologue missions.

-Using your Xbox One S with digital games is just as simple as sign in, go to my games and apps, click the item you want, click install and then let it do its thing.
+Using your Xbox One S with digital games is just as simple as sign in, go to My games and Apps, find the item you want and activate it.
+Then press install and then let it do its thing.
 How long it takes for it to do said thing, as you might expect, does depend on your internet speed.
 All in all, the experience does seem faster than the same procedure on the Xbox One's original model, so definitely an improvement.